 Another important aspect of avoiding hiker’s toenail is to regularly cut your toenails as shortly as you can, which will reduce the pressure from your toenails brushing against the shoe.
 So bringing a multitool or a swiss army knife with scissors is really important.

 Read Next: Are Merrell Hiking Shoes Good For Your Feet?
 (3-Year Review)

 How to Keep Your Feet From Sliding Forward in Hiking Boots

-There are many ways on how you can avoid feet slippage in hiking boots.
+There are many ways how you can avoid foot slippage in hiking boots.
 Usually, a combination of all of them is a good way to make sure that your feet won’t slide forward in hiking boots.

 1. Wear More Layers of Socks

 When your feet are sliding forward or up and down in hiking boots, chances are that they’re a bit too large for your feet.
 You could try fixing that by wearing two layers of socks or wearing thicker socks.
 The best combination that you could choose is wearing a thinner, moisture-wicking sock underneath (polyester, nylon) and a thicker, cushioned merino wool sock on the outside.
 This combination is great for comfort, breathability, blisters, and keeping your feet dry.
 When your feet are sliding forward, just try adding an additional wool layer on the outside, which should, hopefully, keep your feet in place.